0xusmanf/decentralized-lottery-with-foundry/README.md

 ### Disclaimer: This is an unaudited project made for skill demonstration purposes, DO NOT DEPLOY IT MAINNET.

-# Foundry Decentralised Lottery using Chainlink VRF and Automation
+# Foundry Decentralized Lottery using Chainlink VRF and Automation

 # Getting Started